An Introduction to Quantum Computing, Without the Physics: Introduction

 \subsection{Basic definitions and notation}

-A discussion on quantum computers requires notational devices to switch back and forth from the decimal and the binary representation of integers, some bit operations, and familiarity with the properties of the tensor product.
+A discussion on quantum computers requires working with the decimal and the binary representation of integers, some bit operations, and familiarity with the properties of the tensor product.
 We describe here the necessary concepts and the notation, so that the reader can come back to this section at any time to clarify symbols.